Eating in Berlin for €10 (In One Day)

 Morning

 When writing out a plan to properly tackle my food budget, Libanon Falafel, was one of the first places I thought of.
 This little food stall, located on the corner of Hermannstraße and Flughafenstraße is open 24 hours a day, 7 days a week, and offers up one of the best food deals I’ve found in Berlin.
-For €2 you can try their falafel, schawarma, or kafta wrap, which includes fresh vegetables, pickled vegetables, multiple sauces, and your choice of main filling.
+For €2 you can try their falafel, shawarma, or kafta wrap, which includes fresh vegetables, pickled vegetables, multiple sauces, and your choice of main filling.

 I ended up ordering their falafel wrap as my first meal of the day, and really liked it.
 The wrap made for an excellent breakfast, and I’m always impressed by how consistently good their wraps are, regardless of the time of day I visit.
 The pickled vegetables are really just such a nice touch!
 Their wraps are on the smaller side so it’s a bit of a lighter meal, but a solid deal in any case.